Google Docs Logo

 Google Docs Logo 2007

-In 2007, a massive rebranding took place, as the editorial service was taken over by Google, which immediately changed its visual identity.
-The only thing left from the previous version is a pencil because it seemed to the designers an important element.
+In 2007, a massive rebranding took place, as Google took over the editorial service, which immediately changed its visual identity.
+The only thing left from the previous version is a pencil because it seemed to the designers to be an important element.
 The rest is new.
-So, the writing instrument was lowered end on a sheet with large cells of the same size.
+So, the writing instrument was lowered at the end of a sheet with large cells of the same size.
 Beneath it was another sheet, lined for writing.
 Below was the name of the web service in two different fonts: the first in the style of the parent company logo, the second in orange-red grotesque.

 2012 – 2014